 - Can I find safer ways to perform the task?
 For example, if falling is a hazard, eliminate the risk by storing stock at lower heights so workers don't have to climb ladders to reach the goods.

 - Can I use something less harmful?
-For example, if chemical-heavy industrial cleaners are a hazard, consider substituting cleaners made of vinegar and water mixed with salt, borax, or baking soda.
+For example, if chemical-heavy industrial cleaners are a hazard, consider substituting cleaners made with vinegar, salt, borax, or baking soda.
 Just make sure the substitutions don't create new hazards.

 If you can't eliminate the hazards or substitute safer alternatives, engineering controls are the next best options.
 These involve using work equipment or other means to prevent workers from being exposed to a hazard.
 Engineering controls are physical changes to the workplace and may include equipment guarding, guardrails, traffic control lanes and barriers between vehicles and pedestrians, and many other options.